flowtsohg/mdx-m3-viewer/README.md

 resource.emit(eventName[, ...args])
 ```

-If a listener is attached to a specific resource, such as a model, it only gets events from that object.
+If a listener is attached to a specific resource, such as a model, it only gets events from that resource.
 If a listener is attached to the viewer itself, it will receive events for all resources.

 The event name can be one of: